SophoanMeas/work-day-scheduler/Develop/README.md

 ## Work Day Scheduler 📅
   <ul>
-    <li>🔸Work day schedule is a very simple calendar application that allows the user to enter a task in the different time section and save it into the local storage</li>
+   🔸Work day schedule is a very simple calendar application that allows the user to enter a task in the different time section and save it into the local storage</li>
-    <li>🔸The user can save the data, close the browser and the data will be reload the next time the user visit the site
+   🔸The user can save the data, close the browser and the data will be reload the next time the user visit the site
 </li>
   </ul>